Tips and Advice for welcoming apprentices into your workplace!

 Communication is key!

-Make sure your apprentice knows you are approachable and how you can be contacted if they have any issues or problems.
+Make sure your apprentice knows you are approachable and can be contacted if they have any issues or problems.
 Just as establishing good working relationships with your employees helps maintain staff retention, the same goes for apprentices.
+They want to know that they are in safe hands and understand everything about the business.
+This may be a completely new avenue for them, so communicating to them regularly will make them feel more secure.

-It is in your best interest to retain an apprentice once you have employed them as you may have invested money in their training with the goal of having a permanent well-trained member of staff upon completion of their qualification.
+It is in your best interest to retain an apprentice once you have employed them.
+You may have invested money in their training with the goal of having a permanent well-trained member of staff upon completion.

-Once your apprentice is starting to get settled into their new role and becoming familiar with their responsibilities we suggest having a one to one meeting to discuss their KPI’s and work objectives.
+Once your apprentice settled into their new role and become familiar with their responsibilities, we suggest having a one to one meeting to discuss their KPI’s and work objectives.
+This isn’t just a great way to let them know your thoughts, but to hear theirs too.
+Sometimes apprentices can feel nervous or ashamed to discuss problems in the open, so by having a one to one it may help them to express their worries.

-Expressing the importance of speaking up and asking for assistance when they don’t understand or are struggling with a task as many apprentices don’t want to be a burden on their colleagues as they haven’t yet built their working relationships.
+Express the importance of speaking up and asking for assistance when they don’t understand or struggle with a task.
+Many apprentices don’t want to be a burden on their colleagues as they haven’t yet built their working relationships.

 Don’t be afraid to set your apprentice complicated tasks.
-Often this will give them the opportunity to show they are able to ask for assistance where necessary, recognise which skills they need to improve and/or self-educate.
+Often this will give them the opportunity to show what they are capable of, recognise which skills they need to improve and/or self-educate on.
+It is also a chance for them to ask questions about the task, which can then improve their confidence.

 Feedback Feedback Feedback

-Have regular contact with the training provider tutor as they are there to support not only the apprentice with training, but yourself as an apprentice employer.
+Each apprentice is paired with a tutor from a training prover.
+Regular contact with the tutor will help you to see what the apprentice needs to do.
+They are there to support not only the apprentice with training, but yourself as an apprentice employer.

 Giving positive feedback to your apprentice is important, not only so they can recognise their positive contribution, but so they feel valued and motivated to keep up the good work!